NightRider92/arduino-laser-communication/README.md

 **Synchronization method**
 As we are using 2 independent devices without external RTC or similar synchronization mechanism, so synchronization over digital pin has been implemented.
-When Arduino #1 sends the message, is signals to the Arduino #2 that it could start receiving the data.
+When Arduino #1 sends the message, it signals to the Arduino #2 that it could start receiving the data.

 **Sender device**